 We will ensure that the additional funding reaches the pupils who need it most and that it makes a significant impact on their education and lives.

 Click to see the Pupil Premium Policy.

-Please click on the tabs at the top of the page next to Pupil Premium to see how we have spent this funding each year.
+Please click on the tabs to see how we have spent this funding.